AleksaArsic/ML-CPP-FW/README.md

 <a name="cmakeinclude"></a>
 ## 8. Include NNFramework in CMake project

-Include NNFramework in CMake project is as simple as:
+Including NNFramework in CMake project is as simple as:
 ``` cmake
 target_link_libraries(NNFramework_test PUBLIC NNFramework) # link NNFramework library
 ```